aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

   - /net/how-to-use-nested-mail-merge-regions/
   - /net/how-to-set-up-relations-for-use-in-nested-mail-merge-with-regions/
 type: docs
-description: "Perform a mail merge operation with nested regions.
+description: "Perform a mail merge operation with nested regions using C#.
 Nested merge is a feature that enables you to merge hierarchical data from your data source into your merge template."
 keywords: "mail merge with nested regions c#"
 weight: 10
 url: /net/nested-mail-merge-with-regions/